Wilfred/ag.el/README.md

 `*-project` commands automatically choose the directory to search, automatically detecting git, Subversion and Mercurial project roots.

+### The results buffer

+In the search results buffer, you can move between results by pressing `n` and `p`, and you can visit the file by pressing `<return>` or clicking.

+You can run the search again by pressing `g`, or close the buffer with `q`.

+You can activate `next-error-follow-minor-mode` with `C-c C-f`.
+With this minor mode enabled, moving in the results buffer will make Emacs automatically display the search result at point.

+If you've [configured wgrep](#editing-the-results-inline) you can use `C-c C-p` to make the buffer writable and edit the results inline.

+Of course, `C-h m` inside a results buffer witll show all the keybindings available to you.

 ## Configuration

 ### Highlighting results